HomeBlogOSHA Hearing Test Requirements: The Complete Compliance Reference for Employers

 Annual Audiogram Requirements

-OSHA 1910.95(g)(6) requires an annual audiogram for every enrolled employee.
-“Annual” means within 12 calendar months of the previous audiogram — it does not mean once per calendar year applied uniformly.
-Key requirements:
+OSHA 1910.95(g)(6) requires an annual audiogram for every enrolled employee — within 12 calendar months of the previous audiogram, not once per calendar year applied uniformly.
+Each annual audiogram must be compared to the baseline to detect STSs.
+If an apparent STS is found, a retest may be conducted within 30 days to confirm the finding.

 Standard Threshold Shift: The Trigger for Required Action

-A Standard Threshold Shift is a change in hearing threshold, relative to the baseline audiogram, of an average of 10 dB or more at 2000, 3000, and 4000 Hz in either ear.
-When an annual audiogram shows an apparent STS, the following obligations are triggered:
+An STS is a change in hearing threshold, relative to baseline, of an average of 10 dB or more at 2000, 3000, and 4000 Hz in either ear.
+When found, the employer may administer a retest within 30 days to confirm.
+If confirmed, the professional supervisor reviews for clinical determination, age correction may be applied under Appendix F, and all follow-up obligations are triggered.

 Notification Requirements After an STS

-OSHA 1910.95(g)(8)(ii) requires that when a confirmed STS is found, the employer must notify the employee in writing within 21 days of the determination.
-The notification must inform the employee of the STS finding.
-Additional requirements triggered by a confirmed STS:
+When a confirmed STS is found, the employer must notify the employee in writing within 21 days of the determination.
+The employee must be refitted with hearing protectors offering greater attenuation if the current protection is determined inadequate.
+The STS must be evaluated for OSHA 300 recordability under 29 CFR 1904.10.

 Professional Supervisor Requirements